SENSAAS/sensaas-py/README.md

 **SENSAAS** is a shape-based alignment software which allows to superimpose molecules.
 It is based on the publication [SenSaaS: Shape-based Alignment by Registration of Colored Point-based Surfaces](https://onlinelibrary.wiley.com/doi/full/10.1002/minf.202000081)

-**This version of SENSAAS is entirely written in python.**
+**This version of SENSAAS is entirely written in python**

-** The lastest version [SENSAAS-Flex](https://github.com/SENSAAS/sensaas-flex) allows flexible alignments i.e. an optimisation of the conformation of the query molecule**
+**The lastest version [SENSAAS-Flex](https://github.com/SENSAAS/sensaas-flex) allows flexible alignments i.e. an optimisation of the conformation of the query molecule**

 ![example](/images/alignment.png)